Azrailkimdir/Aviation-Data-Project/README.md

-# Aviation Data Project #1
+# Aviation Data Project

-Aviation Data Project #1 explores real-world aircraft operations through ADS-B technology, OpenSky Network integration, flight tracking, and data analysis.
+Aviation Data Project is an ongoing aerospace and aviation data initiative that explores real-world aircraft operations through ADS-B technology, OpenSky Network integration, flight tracking, and data analysis.

-The project combines aviation, programming, hardware, and data analytics to collect, visualize, and analyze real aircraft traffic data using a personal ADS-B receiving station.
+The project combines aviation, programming, software-defined radio (SDR), hardware systems, and data analytics to collect, visualize, and analyze real aircraft traffic data using a personal ADS-B receiving station.

 ---

-## Project Objective
+## Project Vision

-The purpose of this project is to collect and analyze real-world aviation data using ADS-B technology while learning more about aircraft operations, flight tracking systems, aviation analytics, and air traffic patterns.

-The project also serves as a hands-on introduction to radio-frequency technology, software-defined radio (SDR), data collection, and Python-based aviation analytics.
+This project began with a simple question:

+**What can real-world aircraft data teach us about aviation operations?**

+By building and operating a personal ADS-B ground station, I aim to better understand aircraft systems, air traffic activity, flight behavior, and aviation data analytics while developing skills in programming, data analysis, and engineering problem-solving.

+---

+# Phase 1 – ADS-B Ground Station ✅

+The first phase focused on building a working ADS-B data collection system capable of receiving, decoding, storing, and visualizing aircraft telemetry.

 ---